University of Western Ontario: Library and museums

 The university's library system, Western Libraries, operates six libraries that house more than 2.45 million books as of September 2015, as well as electronic resources including e-books, serial titles, and databases.
 Libraries a part of the system include the Allyn and Betty Taylor Library, C. B. Johnston Library, the D. B. Weldon Library, the Education Library, the John & Dotsa Bitove Family Law Library, and the Music Library.
 Allyn and Betty Taylor Library primarily services the faculties of Engineering, Health Sciences, Science, and the Schulich School of Medicine & Dentistry, while the C. B. Johnston Library primarily serves the Ivey Business School.
 The D. B. Weldon Library primarily services the faculties of Arts & Humanities, Information & Media Studies, and Social Sciences.
 The D. B. Weldon Library also houses the university's Archives and Research Collections Centre.
-Western Libraries also maintains the Shared Library Catalogue, which provides common access to the collections of Western Libraries, as well as the collections from the libraries of university colleges affiliated with the Western, including Brescia University College, Huron University College, King's University College, and St. Peter's Seminary.
+Western Libraries also maintains the Shared Library Catalogue, which provides common access to the collections of Western Libraries, as well as the collections from the libraries of university colleges affiliated with the Western, including Huron University College, King's University College, and St. Peter's Seminary.
 Access to the Shared University Catalogue is provided to students and faculty of Western, and the affiliated university colleges.

 Western also operates two art galleries, the Artlab Gallery, and the McIntosh Gallery.
 Located in the John Labatt Visual Arts Centre, the Artlab Gallery showcases approximately 14 projects per year, exploring conceptual and experimental production through a wide range of media.
 The Artlab Gallery also aims to assist in the research and practices of students and faculty members.
 The McIntosh Gallery is a university-based, public art gallery, opened since 1942.
 The gallery is a presentation and dissemination centre for the university, as well as the London community, showcasing advanced practices and research in art history and contemporary visual art.
 The gallery is the oldest university art gallery in the province of Ontario, initially opened as an exhibition of paintings by war artists from the National Gallery of Canada.
 683 works of the Gallery's collection were put on display throughout the university's main campus through the Gallery's ArtShare program in 2014.

 Western also maintains academic and administrative links with the Museum of Ontario Archaeology.
 The Museum originally grew out of a collection of artifacts housed in various buildings throughout London, including Western's University College, and Middlesex College.
 Formally opened on 28 February 1978, its creation was facilitated by the university president and Western's Faculty of Social Science.
 Although the museum was incorporated as an independent charitable organization, without the ability to share capital, its directors continued to be appointed by the university's Board of Governors.